GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 At the same time, the document as a whole is designed to be parsed by an AI to help you get it faster.

-**Pro Tip**: This document is designed to be used in the following manner:
-1. Copy-paste the whole thing into a fresh AI chat (Grok, ChatGPT).
-   - Don’t just link it — AIs may cache old versions.
-2. If on a free tier, paste section by section.
-   - Say: `"Don't respond until I say 'last paste'"`.
-3. Wait for your guide, Isaac to respond → drill down.

 At the end of this intro, you'll find the system prompt sections, where I've included a default prompt that you can customize to your liking.

 Robonomics isn’t a complete theorem — and it shouldn’t be.

 Curiosity thrives in the gaps.
 What’s documented here is a live exploration, not a final model.
+It's ready and waiting for your contribution, too, because Project Asimov is open source.

+*You* can submit a meaningful change via GitHub, and *you* can be listed as a contributor on this document, if *you* so choose.

 While you wait for the AI to parse it, check out the **Robonomic Flowchart** below the Abstract.